nod-ai/stablehlo/stablehlo/transforms/xla/README.md

 You need to build it first.
 Then build this project by following the [build instructions](/README.md#build-instructions).

 The passes expose the command line argument `--stablehlo-xla-cc-lib-path` that specifies the path to `xla_cc` to be dynamically loaded.
-You can also relay on the runtime libraray search path to find the library.
+You can also relay on the runtime library search path to find the library.

 ## Example